Lebanese state's permission not sought for Iranian fuel, minister says | Headlines

 The Lebanese government has received no request for fuel to be imported from Iran, the caretaker energy minister said on Wednesday, appearing to confirm that the Shi'ite group Hezbollah has bypassed the state with a move to import Iranian fuel.

-Hezbollah, a heavily armed group founded by Iran's Revolutionary Guards in 1982, announced last month a shipment of Iranian fuel oil was on its way to help ease crippling shortages and has subsequently announced two more shipments.
+Hezbollah, a heavily armed group founded by Iran's Revolutionary Guards in 1982, announced last month that a shipment of Iranian fuel oil was on its way https://www.reuters.com/world/middle-east/hezbollah-organised-fuel-lebanon-set-sail-group-says-2021-08-19 to help ease crippling shortages.
 The group is by far the most powerful faction in Lebanon, where it has been part of the ruling system for years.

-The fuel crisis, caused by a broader financial meltdown, has forced even essential services to shut down or scale back operations.
-Hezbollah's opponents say the decision has further undermined the authority of the state and exposed Lebanon to the risk of U.S. sanctions.
+The fuel crisis, caused by a broader meltdown of Lebanon's economy and plunge in the value of its currency, has forced even essential services to shut down or scale back operations.
+Hezbollah's opponents say the declaration, followed by announcements of two further Iranian fuel shipments for Lebanon, has further undermined the authority of the state and exposed Lebanon to the risk of U.S. sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)